-Setting up an IRA LLC is a several fold transaction; first you need a self-directed IRA, then you direct your IRA custodian to invest in a newly formed LLC, a bank account needs to be opened, and finally funding of the IRA LLC.
-Once all of this is completed you can begin self directed investing with your retirement account.
+Setting up an IRA LLC is a several fold transaction; first you need a self-directed IRA.
+Then you direct your IRA custodian to invest in a newly formed LLC.
+You open a bank account for the LLC.
+Finally you fund the IRA LLC.
+Once you have completed all of this you can begin self directed investing with your retirement account.

-It’s critical that these items be handled in a specific order, that all agreements and formation documents be customized for the IRA and that the IRA pay for the entire process.
+It’s critical that you handle all of these items in the proper order.
+That is, you need to make sure that all of the agreements and formation documents are customized for the IRA.
+Additionally, the IRA needs to pay for the entire process.
 If the IRA owner personally pays for any of this, the entire account could be a prohibited transaction.
 The IRS boundaries on this are definite with severe consequences for falling on the wrong side of the prohibited transaction lines.
 It’s paramount that an experienced professional lead your process with an attorney or qualified tax advisor’s guidance.

 IRA LLC Business Checking Account

 - Assistance with setting up a new business checking account for the newly formed LLC